danielmkarlsson/SuperClean/README.md

 ## Whatsit look like?

 Here are some examples of using the Pattern paradigm within SuperCollider to control SuperClean.
-First ther's an example of sequencing samples I made with my Micro Modular.
-Halfway down is an example of using the `fmx` synth that ships with SuperClean.
+First there's an example of sequencing samples I made with my Micro Modular.
+Halfway down is an example of using the `fmx` synth which ships with SuperClean.
 Finally at the end there you'll find an example of working with `uio` which is the additive synth.
+That example uses a `Pfunc` to generate not just one pitch but a whole _bunch_ of pitches at the same.
+Now, I know that looks a little different.
+It is bringing another paradigm, functions, into Patterns.
+In SuperCollider there are many ways of doing the same thing.
+Different strokes for different folks is all.
+Additive is such a wildly different way of making sound that it warranted a different approach to control.
+I would have prefered to stay within the Pattern paradigm as it has been my experience that SuperCollider is so vast that the scope needs to be narrowed somewhat in order to

 ```text
 // mmd example